Stuart O'Keefe: Cardiff City

 His impressive form during the second half of the 2015–16 season saw him handed a new contract during the summer, keeping him at Cardiff until summer 2019.
 After featuring as an unused substitute during the first match of the 2016–17 season, O'Keefe was handed his first appearance of the season in a 1–0 defeat to Bristol Rovers in the first round of the EFL Cup, where he suffered a broken arm in extra-time.
 He made his return to the team one month later on 25 September, helping Cardiff to their second win of the season during a 2–1 win against Rotherham United.
 However, with first-team opportunities limited at Cardiff, on 31 January 2017, O'Keefe joined League One club Milton Keynes Dons on loan until 1 May 2017, making his debut for the club as a substitute in place of Chuks Aneke during a 1–1 draw with Bolton Wanderers on 4 February 2017.
 He made a total of 18 appearances during the loan spell, scoring four times.

 On 31 August 2017, O'Keefe joined League One club Portsmouth on loan until the end of the 2017–18 season.
 At the start of the following season, O'Keefe was sent out on loan for the second successive season, joining Plymouth Argyle.
 He returned to Cardiff in January 2019, but was released later that year.

 Gillingham

 O'Keefe signed for League One club Gillingham on 11 June 2019.
 He scored his first goal for Gillingham when he scored in an EFL Trophy tie against Colchester United on 3 September 2019.
 In September 2020 O'Keefe suffered a broken leg and ligament damage in an EFL Cup tie against Coventry City.
 O'Keefe knocked months off of his return date following his broken leg, and after a few appearances off the bench, made his first start since the injury against Charlton Athletic in February 2021.

-On 18 May 2021 he signed a contract extension with the Kent club.
+On 18 May 2021, he signed a contract extension with the Kent club.
 He was named as the side's Player of the Season for 2021–22, but could not prevent their relegation to League Two.

+On 3 May 2023, manager Neil Harris confirmed that captain O'Keefe had played his last match for the club and would leave upon the expiration of his contract in the summer.

+Aldershot Town

+On 20 July 2023, following his departure from Gillingham, O'Keefe agreed to join National League side, Aldershot Town.
+He was named as the new club captain ahead of the new season.
+Following the conclusion of the 2023–24 season and upon expiration of his contract, he was released.

+Chatham Town

+On 7 June 2024, O'Keefe joined Isthmian League Premier Division side Chatham Town.